BojanStipic/dotfiles/README.md

 git clone 'https://github.com/BojanStipic/dotfiles' ~/.dotfiles cd ~/.dotfiles
-… # Review and modify all the files you want to use stow */ # Trailing slash is important to expand only directories
+… # Review and modify all the files you want to use stow --no-folding -v */ # Trailing slash is important to expand only directories
 ```

 **WARNING:** Don't blindly use these dotfiles without carefully reviewing each file.